rtorr/vim-cheat-sheet/README.md

 ## Languages

-One of the goals of this project are to support as many languages as possible.
+One of the goals of this project is to support as many languages as possible.

 ### Adding a Language